NikosGavalas/ntua-softeng/docs/TechnicalSpecificationsDocument.md

 The project's deployment will revolve around [Docker](https://www.docker.com/).
 A linux bash script will be used to automate the process, which will do the following:

 1. Pull the source code from the repository.
+2. Build the project using a Makefile which in summary does the following
-2. Use `nuget restore`, which will download all the dependencies of the solution.
+	1. Use `nuget restore`, which will download all the dependencies of the solution.
-3. Use `xbuild`, which is a clone of the official `MSBuild`, to build all projects in the solution in the correct order using the *Release* configuration.
+	2. Use `xbuild`, which is a clone of the official `MSBuild`, to build all projects in the solution in the correct order using the *Release* configuration.
-4. Build the docker image from the `Dockerfile` which in summary does the following
+3. Build the docker image from the `Dockerfile` which in summary does the following
-	1. Installs `mono-complete`
+	1. Use an image that has `mono-complete` installed.
 	2. Copies the build folder `Pleisure/bin/Release/` to `/opt/Pleisure` inside the container
 	3. Runs the web server as the image's entrypoint using the command `mono /opt/Pleisure/Pleisure.exe`